 Our final tip in making your small bathroom look bigger is to lay your tiles in a diagonal pattern.
 Diagonal patterns trick our minds into thinking that a space is bigger than it really is.
 We don’t see the normal squared tiles when laid this way, so our eyes are instead drawn to the diagonal points while our brain has a lot more trouble figuring out how many tiles are actually there.

 Another way to make small bathrooms look bigger is to use rectangular tiles, like a size 30×60 cm.
 If you lay rectangle tiles horizontally or on their side going up the wall or along the floor, this will give the illusion that the walls are wider than they actually are.
 If you lay the same tile vertically, you will make the room look taller or the room longer if used on the floor.

 These are just guidelines that you can use.
 The choice of design is ultimately up to you!

-For more renovation tips and design inspiration, why not visit one of the Tile Wizards showrooms, in and around:
+For more renovation tips and design inspiration, and to see our wide range of tile products, why not visit one of the Tile Wizards store showrooms, in and around:

 - Sunshine Coast QLD (Tile Wizards in Bokarina)

 - Coffs Harbour NSW (Tile Wizards in Coffs Harbour)

 - Adelaide SA (Tile Wizards in Lonsdale, Para Hills West, and Richmond)

 - Brisbane QLD (Tile Wizards in Brendale, Capalaba, Springwood, and Toowoomba)